Configure Git to use Windows Secure Channel (SChannel)

 - secure-transport - Uses macOS Secure Transport (Keychain)

-Check current backend:
+Check the current backend:

 git config --global http.sslBackendEnvironment variables that affect SSL: